psth2876/student_analysis/README.md

 ![Chart Description automatically generated](media/image23.jpg)

-*Figure 56: Attendance of students comapring result with absences as per gender in violin plot*
+*Figure: Attendance of students comapring result with absences as per gender in violin plot*

 In the above Violin plot, blue color refers to the rate of passed